yao-laboratory/MotifCluster/README.md

 ### Command example:
     python3 MotifCluster/MotifCluster.py simulation_for_compare -output_name simulation_compare.fa -bed_file chr16.bed

 ### Output:
-### Output:
-Produces a genome file, a BED file, and a corresponding CSV file derived from the provided BED file.
-The genome file is built from the simulated BED file using the motifs specified in the input BED you provide.
+Produces a Genome files(.fa), a BED file, and a corresponding CSV file derived from the input BED file.
+The Genome file is built using the motifs specified in the input BED you provide.
 All outputs are stored in the MotifCluster/utility/utility_output folder.

-* e.g. genome file: simulation_compare.fa shown as below:
+* e.g. Genome file: simulation_compare.fa shown as below:
  ```
 >simulated_genome_reference
 GGTCTTGGCCCCCTCCCAAAGATTCCAGGGACTCCTAGACTCATATTTACAGCATCTTCCGATTACTATCACCAACGCGGGGTAGTGGACATAGCGTGCTACGGAGACCCCTC...